LEAP Option Strategy: Long Dated Call Setup

 How is this strategy affected by the greeks?

 The LOS is affected by Delta, Theta and Vega.
 Delta measures the rate of change of the theoretical value of the option with respect to changes in the underlying stock price.
 Theta measures the rate of change of the options theoretical value with respect to time decay.
 And Vega measures the rate of change of the option theoretical value with respect to changes in volatility.
-Overall, the purchase of long-term OTM calls and offsetting with the sale of OTM puts will result in a positive Theta and positive Delta.
+Overall, the purchase of long-term OTM calls offset with the sale of OTM puts gives a strongly positive Delta.
+Net Theta is not automatically positive: the long call decays against the position, the short put decays in its favour, and the sign depends on which leg carries more extrinsic value.

 In what volatility regime (i.e VIX level) would this strategy be optimal?